A Logical Characterization of Constant-Depth Circuits over the Reals: A Characterization for Non-Uniform AC0

 In the proof for the upcoming theorem, we make use of a convenient property of circuits deciding \ACO{}-sets, namely that for each of those circuits, there exist \textit{tree-like} circuits deciding the same set.
 We call a circuit tree-like, if it is a directed tree with the exception of the input nodes.
 Those nodes, which would represent the leaves, can have multiple successor nodes.
 That means that tree-like circuits are trees up until the penultimate level and would be actual trees, if one would copy every input gate for each outgoing edge, rather than letting them have multiple successors.

-\begin{lemma} For every \ACO-circuit family $(\Cn)_{n \in \N}$, there exists a tree-like \ACO-circuit family $(\cn'_n)_{n \in \N}$ computing the same function, such that for all $n \in \N$ and every gate $v$ in $\cn'_n$, every path from an input gate to $v$ has the same length. \end{lemma} \begin{proof} In order to prove this, we construct, for any given \ACO-family \C, an \ACO-circuit family \C' which exhibits this property.
-Note that since we are talking about circuits deciding sets, we know that the given circuits will each only have one output gate.
-We give a generic construction for turning any circuit of \C{} into one of \C' which computes the same function.
-To achieve this, we proceed in two steps: for a given circuit we first create an equivalent circuit where only the input gates have an {outdegree} $>1$, and which is thus very tree-like.
-Secondly, we will pad all paths from input gates to the output gate to have the same length.
-Due to the tree-likeness of our circuit, this property then translates to all nodes in the circuit.
+\begin{lemma} For every \ACO-circuit family $(\Cn)_{n \in \N}$, there exists a tree-like \ACO-circuit family $(\cn'_n)_{n \in \N}$ computing the same function, such that for all $n \in \N$ and every gate $v$ in $\cn'_n$, every path from an input gate to $v$ has the same length. \end{lemma} \begin{proof} In order to prove this we show that any \ACO-family can be transformed into an \ACO-family which exhibits the specified property.
+For any given circuit of a \ACO-family, we first make sure that all non-input gates have outdegree $1$.
+In order to achieve this, for each gate $g$ with outdegree $k > 1$ we copy the subcircuit $C_{sub,g}$ induced by $g$ $k - 1$ times, so that we now have $k$ copies of $C_{sub,g}$.
+For each of the previously outgoing edges $g \to v$ of $g$, the root of one of the copies of $C_{sub,g}$ then has $v$ as its (sole) successor.